The Bake School

 1. Clamp the bottom "piping end" of the bag shut, either by twisting the short end of the bag and stuffing it into the open end of the tip or by using a food saver clip like this one to clip the end shut.

-2. Stand the bag upright in a heavy mug or a tall, sturdy glass and fold the edges over the rim of the mug.
+2. Stand the bag upright in a heavy mug or a tall, sturdy glass and fold the edges over the rim.
 This way, you now have both hands free to focus on getting the icing into the bag.

 3. Fill the bag only ⅔ full max (or even just halfway!).
 Less is better in this case because you need room to twist the top of the bag shut and to hold the bag.
 Always grip the bag and squeeze from the top downward, never the middle or bottom.